 In this case, they know where your apartment is, but they don’t know exactly where you live.

 This is similar to what port forwarding does.
 Internet traffic can find your router (the overall complex), but it can’t find your exact device.

 Your router uses port forwarding as a middleman to maintain the connection without giving away your device’s real IP address.

 Based on everything I explained so far, port forwarding is the means by which two devices can establish a connection even when they are on private networks.

-I’ve emphasized privacy so far, but there’s really more involved in port forwarding.
+I’ve emphasized privacy so far, but there’s really more involved in port forwarding, especially on iPhone.

 One of the primary reasons to use it is to make a device on your network accessible to others.

 More specifically, you can use something called a static IP address with port forwarding so that others can connect to a device at will.